nickrod518/Create-EXEFromPS1/README.md

 # Zips MyTestDir and attaches it to the exe.
 When the exe is run, but before the user's script gets run,
 # it will be extracted to the same directory as the user's script.
 Temp directory used during exe creation
 # will be left intact for user inspection or debugging purposes.

+New-EXEFromPS1 -SelectSupplementalFiles -x86 -SigningCertificate Cert:\CurrentUser\My\XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX -OutputDirectory $env:userprofile\Desktop
+# Prompts the user to select the PowerShell script and supplemental files using an Open File Dialog.
+Creates a 32-bit application using the 32-bit iexpress binary.
+# If the defined script or supplemental files are PowerShell scripts they will be signed with the defined certificate.
+Once the executable is generated it will also
+# be signed and moved to the specified output directory.
 ```

 ## Issues